Arrival of our new Vicar

-Geoff is currently the vicar of Christ Church, Selly Park a thriving church in South Birmingham.
+Geoff has been the vicar of Christ Church, Selly Park a thriving church in South Birmingham.
 He comes with nearly 30 years’ experience of ordained ministry.
-Following a curacy in Southborough Kent, Geoff held several roles at St John’s Harborne helping it grow significantly ending as assistant vicar.
+Following a curacy in Southborough Kent, Geoff held several roles at St John’s, Harborne helping it grow significantly ending as assistant vicar.
 From there he pioneered a new church in Birmingham city centre called B1 reflecting his life long passion for evangelism and mission.
 Since 2009 he has been vicar of Selly Park.
 Geoff has varied interests in theology, sport, mission, politics, global Christianity, has been involved in a range of local and national ministries and holds an M.Phil in International Relations and is nearing completion of a Masters degree in Christian Spirituality.

-The Bishop says, ‘I am so pleased to see a minister of Geoff’s spiritual maturity and depth coming to lead Knowle into the next season of its growth and ministry.
+The Bishop said, ‘I am so pleased to see a minister of Geoff’s spiritual maturity and depth coming to lead Knowle into the next season of its growth and ministry.
 His gifts of wise leadership, passion for the gospel, love for people and sensitive reliance on the Holy Spirit, alongside his outstanding teaching and experience of a range of churches will be a blessing to Knowle and Birmingham.’

-Geoff says, ‘We are delighted to accept the opportunity of leading Knowle Parish Church, but will be sad to leave the wonderfully caring and supportive congregation in Selly Park.
+Geoff said, ‘We are delighted to accept the opportunity of leading Knowle Parish Church, but will be sad to leave the wonderfully caring and supportive congregation in Selly Park.
 The future for both church communities is exciting and we look forward to what God has in store’.

 Geoff is married to Mary and they have 3 children who are now beyond school in various ways.